andrewbremner3/Andrew_Bremner_Portfolio/README.md

   * Time to run: 96.33s
   * Percent error of: 1.28%

-The extra data makes the fit take ~10x as long but has a measurably better error value.
+The extra data makes the fit take ~10x as long but has a better error value.

 ### 3) Final train and test
 The dummy variables made the RMSE better so that is what is used for the final setup.